 Temporary Airside Instructions (TAI)

-TAI are used to notify stakeholders of a temporary change to the airside environment and shall have a defined expiry date, after which the procedure shall no longer apply.
+TAI are used to notify stakeholders of a temporary change to the airside environment.

 Operational Safety Instructions (OSI)